Analyst Brief¶

 Separation Rule¶

-- Model A audit failure and SCIE implementation closure are different questions.
+- Model A audit failure, surfaced mechanism signature, and reconstruction implementation validation are different questions.

-- A real rebuttal to SCIE must do two things: identify the SCIE gap and independently restore closure to Model A.
+- A real rebuttal must identify the SCIE gap and independently restore closure to Model A.

-- Until that second step is done, an implementation gap is an objection, not a recovery of Model A.
+- Until that second step is done, an implementation detail is an implementation objection, not a recovery of Model A.

 First-Pass Discriminators¶